FCPS Budget Basics

 Operating Budget: Programs, Services & Salaries

 Maryland boards of education have no taxing authority, so our public school systems depend on state and local governments for revenue.
-In Frederick County, the state typically provides about 46% of the school system’s annual operating budget funds and the County Council about 50%.
-State funding is established primarily during the annual January-April legislative session of the General Assembly, and funds are administered through the Maryland State Department of Education (MSDE).
-The remaining 4% comes from the federal government, out-of-district tuition, user fees and interest income.
+In Frederick County, the state typically provides about 44% of the school system’s annual operating budget funds and the County Council about 44%.
+The remaining 12% comes from the federal government, use of fund balance, and other sources of income such as use of facilities fees, interest income, and out-of-district tuition.
+For a complete list of income sources, click here for a link to the budget book.

 The County Executive will hold a public hearing on the county's operating budget in March.
 The County Council will hold a public hearing on the county's operating budget in April and adopt it by May 31.
-To respond to budget issues, the BOE may hold additional meetings during the latter part of the county's budget-review process.
-The BOE adopts the detailed school system budget in June; the budget takes effect July 1.
+While the county is establishing its funding and state funding is being finalized, the BOE meets to balance the budget.
+The BOE adopts a balanced operating budget in June; the budget takes effect July 1.

 Get answers to Frequently Asked Questions about the operating budget and view budgets for specific fiscal years from the links on the right.